CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.1 Treatment of security incidents.md

 ### 1.3 Delimitation

 The focus of this module is on the handling of security incidents from the point of view of information technology.
 However, before security incidents can be handled, they must be detected.
 Safety requirements for this are contained in block DER.1 * Detection of safety-relevant events * and are assumed in the present block.
-The initial forensic investigation is dealt with in the module DER.2.2 * Forensics * and the correction after an APT incident in the module DER.2.3 * Clearance of far-reaching security incidents (APT responders) *.
+The initial forensic investigation is dealt with in the module DER.2.2 * Forensics * and the cleanup after an APT incident in the module DER.2.3 * Cleanup of far-reaching security incidents (APT responders) *.
 A special area of ​​the treatment of security incidents is the emergency management, which is discussed in the module DER.4 * emergency management * and will not be considered further here.
 However, it should be noted that the decision as to whether an emergency exists or not, is made in the present module.

 2 risk situation
 -----------------